LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

 #### Azure DevOps Process (30 points)
 Azure DevOps tool is properly maintained.
 User stories assigned to each member are properly filled out, including time estimation, tasks, branches, description, and acceptance tests.
 50% of these points are for both partner's overall maintenance of the KanBan board, 50% of these points are dedicated to each individual partner for specific maintenance.
 These points CANNOT be regained.

+#### Even Workload (-20% deduction)
+All User stories and work completed within this sprint was approx even between all partners.
+Partners properly communicated with each other and no major conflicts were present during sprint. (up to a 20% deduction to overall sprint will be applied if necessary).
+These points cannot be regained.